DBInstance

 Optional | string

-Specifies the latest time to which a database can be restored with point-in-time
+The latest time to which a database in this DB instance can be restored with

 Optional | object